EmirEfen/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a psychologist working mostly in the domain of judgment and decision-making.
-In my research I look at a wide-range of topics focusing, in general, on how people make decisions, what impacts their choices, and finding ways to improve decision-making.
-I tackle these issues using lab or online experiments, applying a mostly quantitative approach to the analysis of behavior.
+I'm a psychologist studying how people make judgments and decisions, with a focus on why they sometimes go wrong and how accuracy can be improved.
+My work combines psychology, behavioral economics, and management science to examine how individuals reason, choose, estimate, and forecast.
+Increasingly, I study how people's judgments can be leveraged on a collective level and what role, if any, AI systems can play in these interventions.

-I am an assistant professor at Maastricht University's School of Business and Economics in the Netherlands.
-There, I also teach various courses and supervise both Master and PhD students.
-Currently, I'm teaching a research methodology course for International Business Master students.
+I am an assistant professor at Maastricht University's School of Business and Economics in the Netherlands where I teach and supervise students in the Department of Marketing and Supply-Chain Management.
+My research uses laboratory and online experiments and quantitative modeling to understand individual decisions.

-Lately, I'm interested in how people judge decisions made by algorithmic systems, how people navigate risky prospects, and developing simple algorithms to extract accurate information from crowd judgments.
 {style="text-align: justify;"}